fialajiri/rust_course_project_2/Readme.md

 docker compose up -d
 ```

-This will start both the chat server and PostgreSQL database in containers.
+This will start:

+- The chat server
+- PostgreSQL database
+- Web frontend (accessible at http://localhost:80)

 ### Client

 To start the client, run the following command:

 `cargo run --bin chat-client`

+### Web Frontend

+The web frontend provides an administrative interface accessible at http://localhost:80.
+Features include:

+- Viewing all messages
+- Filtering messages by user
+- Deleting users and their associated messages
+- Managing user accounts

 ### Authentication